HarshalAndhale9657/RAG-Ingestion-Parsing-Techniques/README.md

-you know how to clone a repo!do you?
+You already know how to clone a repo… so I won’t insult your intelligence by explaining it here 😄